Admission FAQ

 • Language scores: TOEFL, IELTS, or Duolingo (if applicable)

 • Unofficial scores are sufficient for review while the official scores are being requested and sent but an official offer of admission cannot be made if the official scores have not been received.
 TOEFL and Duolingo can be sent electronically, IELTS must be mailed via post.
+Please attach a PDF copy of your score report to your application.
 Official scores must be received by January 15.

-IELTS score reports can be sent to me at this address:
+IELTS score reports can be sent to our graduate administrator at this address:

 Christie Hay